 Therefore, while you should certainly do what is necessary to help people deal with matters that are truly beyond their abilities, you should be careful not to take over their responsibilities.
+A good coach doesn't run

 One way to help people take ownership for the solution of their problems is to give them specific homework assignments.
 You can do this by assigning select chapters from The Peacemaker and having them answer the corresponding questions in The Peacemaker Workbook.